 - What is social selling - the elements, the players.

-- What you need to be good at on a company and individual level.
+- What you need to be good at, both on a company and an individual level.

 The office environment is dominated by a tense silence.
 All of the sales representatives are sitting at their desks, gazing mesmerised at their monitors and typing with great concentration on their keyboards.
 The sales manager smiles as she walks past the rows of employees, checks the CRM system and notes that none of her colleagues have a meeting today and will not be out of the office.
 She sits back in her chair, pleased with herself that the new strategy is working.